 Step 7: Measure the evolution of employability

-The review of the results of training actions consists of several metrics:
+The review of Learning action results consists of several metrics:

 We can also mention other indicators:

-- The qualifications most in demand in training courses, this provides a strong trend.
+• The qualifications most in demand at annual interviews and throughout the year, this provides a strong trend.

-- The training methods that have contributed most to each person's employability.
+• The learning methods that have contributed most to each person's employability.

 The whole process is very structured and requires a budget that is adapted to the situation.
 As HR teams face the need to limit expenses, we have designed for you a summary of the levers to optimize your training budget.